hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added compatibility with Contact Form 7 v6.0.
 * Added compatibility with Akismet tag in Contact Form 7.
 * Added compatibility with Elementor Element Caching.
-* Added activation and deactivation of plugins network wide if hCaptcha is set network wide.
+* Added activation and deactivation of plugin network wide if hCaptcha is set network wide.
 * Added ability to use shortcode in the Jetpack Classic form.
 * Added ability to use shortcode in the Mailchimp for WP form.
 * Fixed race condition when loading hCaptcha API.